 - Extensive management experience in all aspects of an integrated health care system: In addition to core inpatient and clinic services, the department manages 14 retail pharmacies (including a specialty pharmacy), a contract management and consulting business, full PBM managed care services, an inpatient and in-home hospice pharmacy program and a medication therapy management mail service program.

 - Tremendous flexibility in tailoring the program to the strengths and interests of the resident: Because it is a large academic health system, UW Health provides significant opportunity to participate in a wide variety of clinical and administration rotations.

 - Leaders in technology and patient safety: UW Health utilizes automation, health information technology, and barcodes at every phase of the medication use process, and oversees these systems with an 11 Meds Management team.

-- Multidisciplinary management coursework is divided evenly throughout the 2-year residency: This format allows for real-time application of the topics covered in class.
+- Multidisciplinary management coursework is divided evenly throughout the two-year residency: This format allows for real-time application of the topics covered in class.

 - Flexibility in coursework across the graduate schools of business, industrial engineering, population health and pharmacy: Residents have required and optional coursework in areas of pharmacy administration, human resources management, operations and technology management, negotiations and dispute settlement, human factors engineering, financial management, ergonomics and change management.

 - PBM and other Managed Care components: Residents gain experience in managing a PBM that provides service to over 200,000 covered lives.

-- Experience and discussion regarding professional organizations: In addition to ASHP, the resident gains experience working with the Pharmacy Society of Wisconsin (PSW) & University Healthcare Consortium (UHC) leadership teams.
+- Experience and discussion regarding professional organizations: In addition to ASHP, the resident gains experience working with the Pharmacy Society of Wisconsin (PSW) and University Healthcare Consortium (UHC) leadership teams.

 - Involvement in teaching and precepting students through teaching assistant roles, lecturing and student project coordination opportunities in Pharm.D. curriculum.

-- Ten preceptors have completed advanced residency and Master’s training in Health-System Pharmacy Administration.
+- 10 preceptors have completed advanced residency and Master's training in Health-System Pharmacy Administration.